okonomichiyaki/supercat/071-expansion-principles.md

-# Expansion Doctrine
+# Expansion Principles

 When getting new claims and building new cities the bot will follow these guidelines.
-Note that the bot will still use the guidance in the "Movement Doctrine" to move ships.
+Note that the bot will still use the guidance in the "Movement Principles" to move ships.
 This page aims to clarify **when** the bot will expand by staking new claims and building new cities, not explain **how** the bot will move.
-Use "Movement Doctrine" to determine how the moves are carried out.
+Use "Movement Principles" to determine how the moves are carried out.

 ## Staking New Claims